If you want to lose weight this year, your mindset matters. You need to believe in yourself.

 Love this article! ❣️Journaling is not something I actually find time to do, but tracking takes it’s place for me.
 I do practice positive affirmations on a regular basis and it helps immensely when I find myself in uncomfortable situations.
 I agree incentives really help and are necessary for staying the course on my individual journey.
 Great Read! 😊

-Michele a year ago
+Michele 2 years ago

 I agree with all with exceptions of #4.
 People can be very cruel.
 And if they find you not having a good day, they don’t let you forget it.
 Making your mind your best friend is probably the best advice I have heard.
 And the rest of these ideas are extremely helpful.
 Good luck to all and remember your reason why you’re doing it.